 The purpose of the Information Technology Steering Committee (ITSC) is to skillfully guide the information technology investment priorities for Northern Illinois University.
-Members of the ITSC are appointed by the vice president for information technology and are accountable to the President’s Cabinet.
+Members of the ITSC are appointed by the chief information officer for information technology and are accountable to the President’s Cabinet.
 The committee will:

 - Provide strategic leadership by engaging in a “give and take” dialogue with IT and with each other in order to make optimal choices in a constrained resource environment.

 - Prioritize IT initiatives and deliver final approvals and recommendations on proceeding with proposed IT projects.

 - Assist with open communication by being a bidirectional conduit for information between the community and central IT.